From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Post-training Pipeline for LLM-based Vulnerability Detection

 \section{Post-training Pipeline for LLM-based Vulnerability Detection}

-In this section, we present an overview of the post-training pipeline for LLM-based VD, including cold-start SFT (Section~\ref{sec:sft}), off-policy preference optimization (Section~\ref{sec:preference_optimization}), and on-policy RL (Section~\ref{sec:rl}).
-We examine how data curation, stage interactions, reward design, and evaluation protocols dictate the efficacy of model training and assessment.
+Figure~\ref{fig:overview} presents an overview of post-training pipelines for LLM-based VD, including cold-start SFT (Section~\ref{sec:sft}), off-policy preference optimization (Section~\ref{sec:preference_optimization}), and on-policy RL (Section~\ref{sec:rl}).
+This section examines how data curation, stage interactions, reward design, and evaluation protocols dictate the efficacy of model training and assessment.